U.S. stock index futures traded higher on Wednesday, ahead of a busy day for bank, tech and pharmaceutical earnings.

 The yen fell on Wednesday, hit by comments by Japan's finance minister that traders took as a sign of a weaker yen.

 Asian equities were mixed on Tuesday after data showed money supply in the world's second largest economy grew its weakest pace in more than decade.

 U.S. stocks rose on Monday, with equities rebounding from the S&P 500's worst week since 2012.

-U.S. stock index futures pointed to a flat open on Tuesday, with stocks in Asia and Europe rebounding.
+U.S. stock index futures pointed to a flat-to-lower open on Tuesday, as investors awaited results from a number of industry heavyweights.